Maintaining $\mathsf{CMSO}_2$ properties on dynamic structures with bounded feedback vertex number: Preliminaries

 \end{definition}

-The following lemma describes the compositionality of types with respect to the operations on boundaried graphs.
+The following lemma describes the compositionality of types with respect to the operations on boundaried structures.
 The proof is a standard application of Ehrenfeucht-Fra\"isse games and is omitted; see e.g.~\cite{GroheK09,Makowsky04}.

 \begin{lemma} Fix a binary signature $\Sigma$ and $q\in \N$. \begin{itemize} \item For all finite $D\subseteq \Omega$ and $d\in D$, there exists a computable function $\forget^{q,\Sigma}_{d,D}\colon \Types^{q,\Sigma}(D)\to \Types^{q,\Sigma}(D\setminus \{d\})$ such that